TehMuffinMoo/ibPS/docs/BloxOne/Generic Wrapper/Invoke-B1CubeJS.md

 # Invoke-B1CubeJS

 ## SYNOPSIS
-A wrapper function for interacting with the BloxOne CubeJS API
+A wrapper function for interacting with the Infoblox Portal CubeJS API

 ## SYNTAX